Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Training and testing

-For the bcc lattice, the separations of first, second and third nearest neighbours (nn) are $ \sqrt{3}/2=0.866$, $1$ and $\sqrt{2}=1.414$, respectively, in units of the lattice constant $a$.
-Values of $J(R)$ in the phenomenological Hamiltonian \eqref{IIIA1} are taken from Table~I of Ref.~\cite{WangH:prb10} for the first three nn shells.
+For a fixed bcc lattice, the separations of first, second and third nearest neighbours are $ \sqrt{3}/2=0.866$, $1$ and $\sqrt{2}=1.414$, respectively, in units of the lattice constant $a$.
+Values of $J(R)$ in the phenomenological Hamiltonian \eqref{IIIA1} are taken from Table~I of Ref.~\cite{WangH:prb10} for the first three shells of neighbours.
 To describe the exchange interaction when atoms are displaced from their lattice sites, we interpolate $J(R)$ using the RKKY-like form

 in which $r$ denotes the distance between Fe atoms and $r_c$ represents a cutoff length for the exchange interaction. $r_c$ is set to be 1.45 times the lattice constant.
 Fitting yields values of the amplitude $c=0.35\,$eV/\AA$^3$, of the wave vector $k=1.55\,$\AA$^{-1}$, and of the phase factor $\phi=-0.97\pi$.
-Although the values of $J(R)$ decay only slowly and can exceed the value for third nearest-neighbours \cite{WangH:prb10}, we will only be interested in using $J(r)$ for model calculations where interactions between nearest-neighbour (nn) and next-nearest-neighbour (nnn) atoms are dominant.
+Although the interpolated values of $J(R)$ decay only slowly and can exceed the value for third nearest-neighbours \cite{WangH:prb10}, we will only be interested in using $J(r)$ for model calculations where interactions between nearest-neighbour (nn) and next-nearest-neighbour (nnn) atoms are dominant.

+Later on we will replace the phenomenological Hamiltonian \eqref{IIIA1} with parameter-free DFT calculations.
+The latter are computationally very expensive for noncollinear metallic magnetic systems because a very dense sampling of reciprocal space and many iterations are required to calculate magnetic moments and total energies with sufficient accuracy.
+This means that the DFT calculations are limited to quite small training sets of supercells containing only $16 = 2(2 \times 2 \times 2$) or $54=2(3 \times 3 \times 3$) atoms.